Joeltronics/MapGen/README.md

 (Assuming you've gotten all of your Python dependencies installed and such)

-`main.py run`

-Then, open the printed URL (likely http://127.0.0.1:7860/) in a web browser to run the Gradio UI
+Just run `python3 main.py`.
+Then, open the printed URL (likely http://127.0.0.1:7860/) in a web browser to run the Gradio UI.

 Right now, Python 3.10 is required - in theory this should would be compatible with 3.11 as well, but it requires Numba, which does not currently support 3.11.